Sammaan Capital FY26 Loss Widens on Exceptional Items

 Strategic Developments and Outlook

 Following the investment, all three leading domestic credit rating agencies—CRISIL, CARE, and ICRA—upgraded the company's ratings to AA+ with a stable outlook.
-This upgrade is expected to reduce the cost of borrowings and support future growth.
 The company's net worth stood at ₹18,991.47 crore as of March 31, 2026, with a total AUM of ₹53,160 crore.
-Sammaan Capital has outlined a growth strategy leveraging IHC's technological and financial expertise, targeting a return to profitability with projected PAT of ₹1,400 crore by FY27.
+Sammaan Capital has outlined a growth strategy leveraging IHC's technological and financial expertise.
+The company targets a return to profitability with projected PAT of ₹1,400 crore by FY27.

 Historical Stock Returns for Sammaan Capital